 During the 2020 election I served as the Lead Legal Counsel for The Lincoln Project, the leading advocacy organization for conservatives, Republicans and former Republicans working to defeat President Trump and Trumpism.
 I filed multiple amicus briefs across the country for The Lincoln Project and continue to advise on a range of ongoing matters.

-At the beginning of 2021, I took a position with COVIDCheck Colorado to help combat the COVID-19 pandemic.
+At the beginning of 2021, I took a position as General Counsel for COVIDCheck Colorado to help combat the COVID-19 pandemic.
 As a philanthropic organization that grew rapidly in response to the greatest shared threat in a century, I knew my background in law and healthcare would be a useful compliment to the dedicated, talented staff already working to provide relief to Coloradans.